instana/robot-shop/load-gen/README.md

 $ kubectl -n robot-shop apply -f K8s/load-deployment.yaml
 ```

 If you want to enable auto-scaling on relevant components (non-databases), just run the script in the autoscaling directory.
-However you will first need to make sure  a [metrics-server](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-metrics-pipeline/) is running in your cluster, enabling the Horizontal Pod Autoscaler to know about the CPU and memory usage of the pods.
-From Kubernetes version 1.8 a `metrics-serer` deployment should be configured by default, run the command below to check.
+However you will first need to make sure  a [metrics-server](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-metrics-pipeline/) is running in your cluster, this enables the Horizontal Pod Autoscaler to know about the CPU and memory usage of the pods.
+From Kubernetes version 1.8, a `metrics-serer` deployment should be configured by default, run the command below to check.

 ```shell
 $ kubectl -n kube-system get deployment